 Temple Quarter is also home to Bristol’s Enterprise Zone, which means it is a great place for business and already boasts rapidly growing clusters of small and start-up businesses, particularly in the creative, digital and hi-tech sectors.

-The project is being delivered by four key partners:
+Temple Quarter is being delivered by the Temple Quarter team at Bristol City Council, supported by four key partners:

-- the West of England Local Enterprise Partnership, which is tasked with creating 95,000 jobs in the region by 2030;
+- The West of England Combined Authority (incorporating the Local Enterprise Partnership), which is tasked with creating 95,000 jobs in the region by 2030;

-- the Homes and Communities Agency, which owns several sites in the area;
+- Homes England, which owns several sites in the area;

-- Network Rail, who is responsible for Temple Meads railway station, a crucial part of the development.
+- Network Rail, which is responsible for Temple Meads railway station, a crucial part of the development;

 - The University of Bristol, which is investing £300m into a new campus next to Temple Meads station.